GTuritto/SourceCodeFlatener_Extension/MARKETPLACE.md

 - Parallel file processing for improved performance on large codebases
 - Robust error handling that continues processing despite individual file failures

-## How to Use Source Code Flattener
+## How to Use CodeFlattener

 ### Quick Start

 1. Open your project folder in VSCode
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the command palette
-3. Type "Flatten Source Code" and select the command
+3. Type "Flatten Code" and select the command
 4. Wait while the extension processes your files (a progress indicator will be shown)
 5. Once complete, a notification will appear with the location of your flattened code
 6. Open the `CodeFlattened` folder (or your custom output folder) to view the generated markdown files